 Rid of reed valves and of rotary valves, the PatATi engine has not only asymmetric transfer, but also asymmetric intake: the intake ports communicate with the crankcase through piston ports controlled by the connecting rod.

-Simple (i.e. reliable), efficient and lightweight.
+Simple (as simple as it gets?), reliable, efficient and lightweight.

 OPRE Propulsion Unit